 #1: "One Step" by P☆Cute [Pendelum☆Cute (Masumi Kuratsushi & Ruri Shirosaki)] [闇津ますみ・白咲るり] (eps 1-30) #2: "Future fighter" by Yuuya Sakaki x Reiji Akaba (Kensho Ono x Yoshimasa Hosoya) (eps 31-49) #3: "ARC of Smile!" by BOYS AND MEN (eps 50-75) #4: "Speaking" by Mrs. GREEN APPLE (eps 76-98) #5: "Vision (ビジョン)" by Kuso Iinkai (空想委員会) (eps 100-124) #6: "Shissou Pendulum (疾走ペンデュラム)" by M!LK (eps 125-147)

 The beauty of Arc-V's story lies within its main character, Yuya Sakaki.
-At first, Yuya seems like your typical shounen protagonst, who aspires to be the greatest Entertainment duelist, a duelist who brings smiles through dueling, despite
+Initially, Yuya seems like your standard shounen protagonst, who aspires to be the greatest Entertainment duelist, a duelist who brings smiles through dueling, but in actuality he is

-The setting and plot which accompanies Yuya's journey is surprisingly really engaging and unique.
+The setting and plot which accompanies Yuya's journey is also really engaging.
 At first, the storyline seems quite simple, and perhaps boring, but as the anime progresses, the story will start to unfold and get more complicated as it goes along, while also serving as direct contrast to Yuya's ideales.
 It will constantly raise questions, which only get answered late on in the show, adding to the mystery behind the story, and the unpredictable nature behind the story only enhances the mystery element.

 I would also quickly like to touch upon the duels themselves, which are integral for a Yugioh anime.
 The duels for this show are amazing and to a high level, which is perfect for fans of the card game.
-Even, if you do not play the game, the duels are still really engaging as most of them are unpredictable, and the music really adds to the duel.
+Even, if you do not play the game, the duels are still really engaging as a lot of them are unpredictable, and the music really adds to intensity of the duel.

-Arc-V also has a great range of side characters, such as Sora, Shun, Selena, Yugo, Yuto, Dennis, and many more who each receive their own spotlight and development.
-If you are a long time Yugioh fan, you may see some familiar faces, but if not, that’s not to worry as they can be treated like new characters.
+Arc-V also has a great range of side characters, such as Sora, Shun, Selena, Yugo, Yuto, Dennis, and many more who each receive their own spotlight and development, with an absolutely compelling villain in the form of Yuri.
+However I'll be the first to say that Arc-V has too many characters for it's own good, with some rushed character arcs and some underutilised characters.
+If you are a long time Yugioh fan, you may see some familiar faces, but if not, that’s not to worry as they can be treated like new characters (there is no continuity).

 The music for this show is simply perfect.
 They really add to each scene and make the duels far more engaging and interesting.
 The VA’s for the show also do a great job, portraying the characters they play extremely well.

-Overall, Arc-V is not just a great Yugioh show, but it is also a great anime.
-It tells a shounen-esqe story of Yuya becoming the best entertainment duelist in a completely unorthadox way, a way in which I have never seen before.
-It is touching, unpredictable and unique, and while it does have pacing issues, the positives heavily outweigh the negatives and it hurts me that I will, probably, never be able to see these amazing characters again
+Overall, Arc-V is not just a great Yugioh show, but it is also a very good anime.
+It tells a shounen-esqe story of Yuya becoming the best entertainment duelist in a completely unorthadox way, a way in whcih a boy has to come to terms and then overcome the reality of his existance, accompanied by a brilliant cast of characters.
+It is an unpredictable and unique story, and while it does have pacing issues and plot holes, the positives heavily outweigh the negatives and it is absolutely a story worth spending 148 episodes on.

 In the case of the spoilers, I will be vague to try not to completely ruin all the surprises for someone who does choose to watch this series.
 That said, a lot of the big events of the story really have to be brought up at least in some form to explain why its so bad.